theohbrothers/docker-kubectl/README.md

 ./Update-Versions.ps1
 ```

-To update versions in `versions.json`, and open a PR for each changed version, and merge successful PRs one after another (to prevent merge conflicts), and finally create a tagged release and closing milestone:
+To update versions in `versions.json`, and open a PR for each changed version, and merge successful PRs one after another (to prevent merge conflicts), and finally create a tagged release and close milestone:

 ```powershell
 $env:GITHUB_TOKEN = 'xxx'